aws/aws-cdk/packages/aws-cdk-lib/aws-eks/README.md

 const clusterEncryptionConfigKeyArn = cluster.clusterEncryptionConfigKeyArn;
 ```

+### Self-Mananaged AddOns

+Amazon EKS automatically installs self-managed add-ons such as the Amazon VPC CNI plugin for Kubernetes, kube-proxy, and CoreDNS for every cluster.
+You can change the default configuration of the add-ons and update them when desired.
+If you wish to create a cluster without the default add-ons, set `bootstrapSelfManagedAddons` as `false`.
+When this is set to false, make sure to install the necessary alternatives which provide functionality that enables pod and service operations for your EKS cluster.

+> Changing the value of `bootstrapSelfManagedAddons` after the EKS cluster creation will result in a replacement of the cluster.

 ## Permissions and Security

 Amazon EKS provides several mechanism of securing the cluster and granting permissions to specific IAM users and roles.